 Justice in Aging celebrates Arnold & Porter’s commitment to securing economic stability for older adults.
 Chairman of the firm, Richard Alexander, is Chair of the Justice in Aging board.
 We are excited to be working with firm partners Sheila Boston, Sam Lonergan, and Daphne Morduchowitz on economic security advocacy.
 Arnold & Porter has worked with us for many years and has been extremely helpful in helping to draft and submit amicus briefs.

-Cozen O’Connor partners John Sullivan and David Reichenberg and associates are working with Justice in Aging on examining the role of the Americans with Disabilities Act for older adults seeking long-term care services.
-The Supreme Court case of LC v Olmstead requires that older adults and adults with disabilities receive public benefits in their least restrictive setting, a promise that isn’t always fulfilled.
-Cozen O’Connor is a great partner to have working with us on this important issue.
+Cozen O’Connor partners John Sullivan and David Reichenberg and associates are working with Justice in Aging as part of the litigation team on Alexander et al v.
+Senior and Bragg, a case we filed in December 2018 against the state of Florida for violating the Americans with Disabilities Act (ADA) by prioritizing the funding of long-term care services in institutions rather than home environments.
+The Supreme Court case of LC v Olmstead requires that older adults and adults with disabilities receive public benefits in their least restrictive setting, a requirement that Florida violates with its lengthy wait lists for home-based care.

 Proskauer worked with Justice in Aging on Clark v.
 Astrue, in which Elaine Clark, a woman with end stage renal disease and other serious medical conditions was denied the benefits she relied on due to an outstanding warrant for violating probation.
 Although there was never a finding that she did violate probation, Social Security ended her benefits.
 She died in the hospital while the case was pending.
 This case resulted in the restoration of benefits to as many as 140,000 older Americans, totaling some $1 billion.
 Partner and Justice in Aging board member Russell Hirschhorn, is pictured above receiving an award for his role in the case.